GDSC-RCCIIT/General-Purpose-Scripts/README.md

 ## Install any script using gpscript command

-First of all install gpscript
+First of all install gpscript (Only for linux currently)
 ```
 git clone https://github.com/ujjwalkar0/gpscript